 - IX.8 Subject to budgetary limitations, the company may grant individual merit increases in order to reward deserving employees or compensate employees for added duties and responsibilities. - a) A special merit increase shall be considered only on the basis of performance and merit, after a review of the employee's service record. - b) It shall not exceed one fixed step increment (equivalent to at least 10 percent of the minimum rate) of the employees pay class.
 In highly exceptional and meritorious cases, a wage increase of not more than three fixed steps (equivalent - c) to at least 15 percent of the minimum rate) within the pay class may be granted. - c) An employee's salary may not be raised beyond and above the maximum rate of the pay class in which his position belongs unless the employee is promoted to a position belonging to a higher pay class or his position is reclassified to a higher pay class due to added duties and responsibilities. - d) A merit increase is usually granted only once in 12 months.
 In highly exceptional cases, an outstanding employee may be recommended for a special merit increase after six (6) months.
-This shall be justified in writing, recommended by the immediate supervisor, endorsed by the next higher supervisor, and confirmed by the e) An employee shall not receive total increase of more than 30 percent of his basic pay in one year (inclusive of all increases such as promotion, merit, general, or government-mandated).
+This shall be justified in writing, recommended by the immediate supervisor, endorsed by the next higher supervisor, and confirmed by the

+- President.
+Under the forced distribution policy, not more than 20 percent may qualify for this special increase. - e) An employee shall not receive total increase of more than 30 percent of his basic pay in one year (inclusive of all increases such as promotion, merit, general, or government-mandated).